okami101/vuetify-admin/docs/guide/tutorial.md

 ### Backend API

-First you will need a functional local API in order to test Vtec Admin.
-We will use JSONPlaceholder as DB sample but it's really advised to run it locally instead of current online version for preventing slow response.
-Don't worry it's done in less than 2 minutes in 3 steps :
+First you'll need a functional API server in order to play with Vtec Admin.
+We will use JSONPlaceholder as API json server hosted on [dedicated Okami101 server](https://jsonplaceholder.okami101.io).

+Note as it's a read-only server.
+However all non-GET HTTP request methods are still available although all create/update/delete operations will not be reflected on server-side.

+This simple server provides multiple CRUD API endpoints for multiple resources as `posts`, `comments`, `users`, etc. You can find a format description of each route [here](https://github.com/typicode/json-server#routes).
+Vtec Admin will allows us to implement an nice material admin UI for manage them as quickest as possible.

+::: tip RUN LOCALLY
+If you want truly writeable API CRUD server, it's very easy to launch your own JSON server locally by this simple steps :

 ```bash
 npm install -g json-server